Word-of-mouth marketing is powerful.

 And, we wouldn’t embrace endorsements from influencers who have nothing to do with the product or service they’re endorsing.

-In order for influencer endorsement to have any real impact, your product or service must align with both the influencer’s area of expertise and their audience’s areas of interest.
+For influencer endorsement to have any real impact, your product or service must align with both the influencer’s area of expertise and their audience’s areas of interest.

 And the influencers must align well with your brand and brand identity.